 Go to an event and talk to the admissions, and see how much you enjoy the process.
 Don’t stress about it too much, you’ll know when you hit the right school.

 One more thing to think about: Think about what you want to do AFTER you finish certification.
 Things like starting a business, or coaching within your existing organization.
 Does the school have graduates who do what you want to do?
 Does it have a focus in that area?
 Double check on this as your last criteria point, and then pull the trigger.

 Getting certified as a coach is one of the most introspective, interesting, and useful personal journeys you will take in this life, so seriously, it’s worth it.

 OH WAIT – DON’T FORGET ABOUT THIS

-If you are thinking: “I want to be a coach and own my own business selling life coaching” then PLEASE PLEASE PLEASE put down your wine and read this article on why most fantastic new life coaches fail, and what to do instead.
+If you are thinking: “I want to be a coach and own my own business selling life coaching” then PLEASE PLEASE PLEASE put down your wine and read this article on why people DON’T BUY LIFE COACHING and why you need to shift your thinking if you want to become a coach.
 No opt-in required, just click and go!

 It’ll save you tons of heartache and stress, and also set you up for success as a new coach, so yay to the win-win!